Amanda van der Walt

 Leash-training is highly recommended for dogs and puppies alike.
-An enjoyable walking routine is beneficial for almost any behavioural issue as well as for our dogs’ physical and mental health.
+An enjoyable walking routine is beneficial for almost all behavioural issues as well as for our dogs’ physical and mental health.
 Essential socialisation occurs naturally and at a normal pace during stress-free (no pulling) walks.